rwoll/CS051Proposal/README.md

 and [Eric C](mailto:eric.campbell@pomona.edu).*

 Additional reading and implementation details are linked throughout the document.
-To access these materials driectly, browse the top level directory.
+To access these materials directly, browse the top level directory.
 * * *

 ## The Proposal